ktopcuoglu/gitlab-dbt-analytics/extract/snowplow_posthog/README.md

 * Each row is transformed from .tsv to .json file format
 * Data is transformed and pushed to PostHog using [Python PostHoglibrary](https://posthog.com/docs/integrate/server/python) as the producer [suggested](https://posthog.com/docs/integrate/ingest-historic-data)
 * Data volume [benchmark](https://gitlab.com/gitlab-data/analytics/-/issues/13055#note_1012031398) explained the volume of data and rough estimation about the throughout
-* The current project for data back-fill point to `test_data_team_backfill` project - for prod load, probably should go into `Default` (or some other project), need to check with the business.
+* The current project for data backfill point to `test_data_team_backfill` project - for prod load, probably should go into `Default` (or some other project), need to check with the business.
 If you want to switch the project, please alter the secret `posthog_project_api_key`.
 This can be done following the steps:
     * Go to https://posthog-poc.gitlab.systems
     * Under the section `project` on the left top side choose the project you want to ingest data